ibm-cloud-docs/cis/begin-config.md

 2. Scroll down to the Health Checks section.

-   **NOTE:** This configuration is optional.
+   This configuration is optional.
 If you do not define any custom health checks, the system will use “/” as your default health check path.
+   {:note}

 3. Click the **Create health check** button to define a custom health check.